-What You SAY Changes Everything
+What You SAY About Men & Dating Changes Everything!

 My last two blog articles were about what we think and what we believe as powerful forces affecting us in love, dating and marriage.
 If you missed one or both in this series, you’ll want to go back and read them to catch up.
 Today is about the power of the words we say, especially to ourselves to change everything.